 AIR’s mission to foster highly effective instruction and programming for Nevada’s adult learners will be met by providing highly customized technical assistance to each of NDE’s seven WIOA, Title II grantees.
 Each agency has unique capacities, regional contexts, and needs.
 Through a refined needs assessment followed by technical assistance actions planning, AIR will work collaboratively with each program to strengthen its educational and career pathway services.

 The goal of the project is to increase the capacity of the grantees to offer high quality educational services and career pathways for their adult learners.
-AIR will develop a TA action plan to complete with each of the seven grantees and then conduct TA on select topics based on their needs.
-Additionally AIR will conduct twice annual regional professional development opportunities, and regularly scheduled webinars on high priority topics such as: standards implementation, using the AE teacher competencies, accelerated learning, integrated education and training, evidence based reading instruction, and rigorous English as a second language instruction
+AIR will develop a technical assistance action plan to complete with each of the seven grantees and then conduct TA on select topics based on their needs.
+Additionally AIR will conduct twice annual regional professional development opportunities, and regularly scheduled webinars on high priority topics such as: standards implementation, using the adult education teacher competencies, accelerated learning, integrated education and training, evidence based reading instruction, and rigorous English as a second language instruction